dubniczky/Js-Powerup/readme.md

 # PowerUP

-Extension library for JavaScript prototypes with commonly used features
+Zero dependency extension library for JavaScript prototypes with commonly used features

 ## Description

-PowerUP extends Javascript's capabilities by expanding the built-in prototypes of objects.
+PowerUP supercharges Javascript's capabilities by expanding the built-in prototypes.
 After importing, these functions and properties can be used just as if they were native ones for rapid development.

 ## Installation